Tag: reflection

 ※Prayer※

 God, you are the very of our lives.
-Let us breathe in your grace and breathe out your blessings.
+Let us breathe in your and breathe out your blessings.
 Amen.